 The following point of consideration is the heel.
 Does it slide side to side within the heel pocket of the boot?
 Does it slide upward too easily and come off the bottom?
 Is it so narrow that you feel a pinch?
 Make sure the answer to all of these questions is no before you move forward.

 The fit around the malleolus, or ankle bone, is very important.
 If it is too loose, it will contribute to the heel being able to slide up when leaning forward and it will also allow your entire foot to slide into the front of the boot, causing brutal impacts on the toes.
 Too tight around the ankle and your circulation will be compromised, creating numbness in your feet, and not to mention even just the act of putting the boots on will be a pain.
 It’s good to be able to feel an even, plush pressure all around the ankle that is secure but totally pain-free.

-Finally, the fit around the shin and calf must be as snug as possible without any pinching and without cutting off any circulation.
+Finally, the fit around the shin and calf muscle must be as snug as possible without any pinching and without cutting off any circulation and blood flow.
 It can be tempting to leave a bit of extra room in the shin if you’ve had pain there in the past, but this allows for extra vibrations and impact.
 Maintaining a snug fit is always a better choice.
 If you feel like you have shin pain despite a good fit around the lower leg the problem is likely what we’ll talk about next—flex.

 2. Wrong Flex

 A common issue that causes pain for skiers is using a boot with the wrong kind of flex.
 The flex rating on a boot determines the stiffness of the boot, or how stiff or relaxed the tongues feel when you lean your shins into them.
-A lower flex rating means the boot will offer a lot of give and a higher rating means your shins will be met with a lot of resistance.
+A lower flex rating means the boot will offer a lot of give and a higher rating means stiffer boots, and your shins will be met with a lot of resistance.